 Selecting Your Business Structure – Sole Proprietorships, Corporations, Partnerships – Which is Right for You? – Part I

 When you decide to start your own business, you need to determine what type of business structure best suits your needs.
-Business structures range from sole proprietorships, corporations, partnerships, limited liability partnerships or joint ventures.
+Business structures range from sole proprietorship, corporation, partnership, limited liability partnership or joint venture.

 A sole proprietorship is the most basic form of business organization and can be used in a wide variety of circumstances.

 Sole proprietorships are relatively inexpensive to set up and require few legal formalities.
-Rather, a sole proprietorship exists whenever an individual carries on business for his or her own account without the involvement of other individuals, except as employees.
+A sole proprietorship exists whenever an individual carries on business for his or her own account without the involvement of other individuals, except as employees.